ckothapalli/springboot-kubernetes/README.md

   Warning  HpeCp   4m52s (x17 over 10m)  hpecp-agent  Failed to query HPECP K8S services
 ```
 The Controller service was down for some reason and that might have caused the above issue.
-Once the ECP Controller is restarted, the service worked just fine.
+Once the ECP Controller is restarted, the service worked just fine and the Annotation
+showed as well.
 ```
 [root@m2-ess-vm198 ~]# kubectl describe service springboot-kubernetes -n volume-mount
 Name:                     springboot-kubernetes